Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Methods

 \subsection{Problem Setup}

-We consider the formulation of tuning an LLM to function as a \textit{mixed-initiative conversational agent} --- through a series of dialogue interactions with a user, the LLM is expected to assist the user by correctly providing an output to the given query.
-Unlike the common agent interaction setting in which users completely control the flow of interaction with the expectation that agents may autonomously complete tasks such as using tools or online shopping~\cite{liu2023agentbench}, mixed-initiative conversational agents should understand how to redirect the flow of the interaction~\cite{allen1999mixed} through the execution of various actions or conversational strategies~\cite{chen2023controllable, chu2000mimic, peng2018deep}, such as clarifying questions.
+We consider the task of tuning an LLM to function as a \textit{mixed-initiative conversational agent}.
+Through a series of dialogue interactions with a user, the LLM is expected to assist the user by eventually providing a correct response to their request.
+Unlike the common agent interaction setting where users completely control the flow of interaction with the expectation that agents may autonomously complete tasks such as online shopping~\citep{liu2023agentbench}, mixed-initiative agents should understand how to redirect the flow of the interaction~\citep{allen1999mixed} through the execution of conversational actions or strategies such as clarifying questions~\citep{chu2000mimic, peng2018deep}.